phatnguyen080401/Data-Warehouse/README.md

 ## Introduction
 **TMDB Analytics with dbt, Airflow and Snowflake**

 In this project, I will be analyzing our top movies & credits, and number of movies by decade from TMDB dataset.
-I use dbt to transform data, store to Snowflake warehouse and orchestrate data with Airflow.
+I use dbt to transform data, store to Snowflake warehouse and orchestrate workflows with Airflow.

 Here are the tools that I will be using: